7 Blood Tests Before ADHD Medication (Every Parent Should Request)

 What to Ask Your Pediatrician

-A basic TSH screening is not always enough.
-Ask for these markers:
+A basic TSH screening is not always sufficient.
+Request the following markers:

-- TSH: To see if the brain is signaling the thyroid correctly.
+• TSH: Assesses whether the brain is signaling the thyroid correctly

-- Free T3 & Free T4: To measure the actual hormones available for brain function.
+• Free T3 and Free T4: Measures the active hormones available for brain function

 Pediatric Thyroid Reference Range